Doctor of Philosophy in Nursing

 It is important to give persons interested in enrolling in nursing a realistic view of the vigorous demands of the School of Nursing’s theoretical and practicum curriculum while at the same time investigating reasonable accommodations.
 Whether or not a requested accommodation is reasonable will be determined on a case by case basis.
 Interested individuals may schedule an orientation visit to the nursing skills laboratory and actual sites of the University of Kansas Hospital and/or University of Kansas Medical Center.
 These orientation visits enable persons to assess their interest and ability to function in the actual clinical areas and in learning and demonstrating manual skills.

-The University of Kansas School of Nursing PhD program prepares graduates to function in faculty positions in college and university settings; conduct independent research and scholarly endeavors in nursing; generate and expand the theoretical, empirical, and philosophical bases for nursing practice; provide leadership to the profession; and interpret nursing to society.
-The DNP-to-PhD in Nursing program prepares graduates for these purposes for those who previously earned a DNP degree.
-The advanced practice or leadership cognate area from the DNP program serves as the "emphasis area" for the DNP-to-PhD program.
-Additional content provided in the PhD program is focused on statistics, theory, data science, or precision health, research methods, grant writing, and conduct of research, (i.e., skills essential to the research doctorate).
-The DNP-to-PhD program focuses on preparing the graduate for conducting independent and collaborative research for nursing science.
-DNP-PhD students complete 27 credit hours of coursework and 15 dissertation credit hours.
+The Doctor of Philosophy in Nursing (Ph.D.) program prepares graduates to function as nurse scientists in faculty positions in college and university settings, health systems, and/or industry; engage in research and scholarship that generates and expands the theoretical, empirical, and philosophical bases for nursing practice; and provide leadership to the profession.
+The DNP-to-Ph.D. in Nursing program prepares graduates for these purposes for those who previously earned a DNP degree.
+Content provided in the Ph.D. program is focused on theoretical knowledge and methods to ensure graduates have the skills essential to the research doctorate practice.
+DNP-Ph.D. students complete 29 credit hours of coursework and 15 dissertation credit hours.

 Eligibility and Requirements

-Prerequisite preparation must include a graduate-level statistical methods course and an analysis of variance (ANOVA) course.
+- Prerequisite preparation must include a graduate-level statistical methods course.

 Course Requirements